IceWizard7/terminal-widgets/PYPI-README.md

 ### 🧩 **4.
 Contributing**

-Help the project grow: create an issue or pull request!
+Help the project grow: create an issue or pull request (on github)!

 ---